gumaerc-testorg/15.972-spring-2010/content/pages/readings.md

 {{< tdopen >}}

 "A Toolkit for Foundations and Individual Investors: Harnessing Your Investments to Help Solve the Climate Crisis."
-Ceres. ([PDF - 4.1MB](https://core.ac.uk/download/pdf/71355398.pdf)){{< sup "#" >}}
+Ceres. ({{% resource_link "b296a90a-b3df-4021-9f18-459db2cb95bf" "PDF - 4.1MB" %}}){{< sup "#" >}}

-Download and read the PDF: "[The 21st Century Corporation: The Ceres Roadmap for Sustainability](http://www.ceres.org/ceresroadmap)."
+Download and read the PDF: "{{% resource_link "ba6feb76-4295-432e-9aad-b48bc7b3ae6e" "The 21st Century Corporation: The Ceres Roadmap for Sustainability" %}}."
 Ceres.

 {{< tdclose >}}